mistertest/xcloud-shield/README.md

-# Xcloud Beta for shield TV
+# Xcloud for shield TV

 ABOUT ME